Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Refined Gukov--Vafa Theorem for

-Within $H^{k=n}(T^{2n}_I;\Q)$, there is just one simple Hodge substructure of level-$n$ (denoted by $[H^n(T^{2n}_I;\Q)]_{\ell = n}$, one that contains the 1-dimensional Hodge $(n,0)$ and $(0,n)$ components.
-The algebra ${\rm End}([H^n(T^{2n};\Q)]_{\ell=n})^{\rm Hdg}$ should be a CM field, and moreover, the CM field should be\footnote{ An easy way to see this is note that the Hecke character associated with the holomorphic $n$-form is the product of the $n$ Hecke characters associated with $\Phi$.
+Within $H^{k=n}(T^{2n}_I;\Q)$, there is just one simple Hodge substructure of level-$n$, denoted by $[H^n(T^{2n}_I;\Q)]_{\ell = n}$, which contains the 1-dimensional Hodge $(n,0)$ and $(0,n)$ components.
+The algebra ${\rm End}([H^n(T^{2n};\Q)]_{\ell=n})^{\rm Hdg}$ should be a CM field, and moreover, the CM field should be\footnote{ The authors could not identify a reference to cite for this statement, but an easy way to see this may be to note that the Hecke character associated with the holomorphic $n$-form is the product of the $n$ Hecke characters associated with $\Phi$.
 For string theorists, a direct computation as in \ref{statmnt:confirm-Tm-n=2} may be easier. } the reflex field $K^r$ of the CM-type $(F,\Phi)$ of the CM-type rational Hodge structure $H^1(T^{2n}_I;\Q)$.

-\begin{anythng} In the case of $n=2$, let us confirm explicitly the general statements above; that serves as a preparation for the discussion in section \ref{ssec:converse}.
+\begin{anythng} In the case of $n=2$, let us confirm explicitly the general statements above; that also serves as a preparation for the discussion in section \ref{ssec:converse}.